Dr Ingrid Bleynat

 She joined KCL upon completing her PhD in history at Harvard University, and before that she trained as an economist at the University of Buenos Aires.

-Ingrid is a historian working on the social, economic and political history of Latin America, especially on Mexico and Argentina.
-She has written on the relationship between informal politics and corruption in Mexico in the 1940s and 1950s (Journal of Latin American Studies, 2017).
+Ingrid’s research focuses on the political economy of Latin America, especially Mexico and Argentina.
+She has written on the relationship between informality and corruption, and about the long-run relationship between wages, well-being, and inequality.

 In collaboration with Oxfam Mexico and the magazine Chilango, she designed and implemented a new mixed-methods approach to multidimensional inequality in Mexico City.